 The New Mexico Department of Transportation says in its most recent truck accident facts report that the number of heavy truck crashes, heavy truck-involved fatalities, and their percentage among total crashes and total fatalities have been at their highest levels during the previous five years.

 It is best to act quickly after a truck accident to contact an experienced law firm that can start to gather evidence connected to your accident.
 Trucking companies know how to protect themselves.
 Don’t wait if you’ve been injured or have lost a loved one in a truck accident.
 Call Parnall Law today to protect your rights.

-Parnall Law Fights After Big Truck Accidents
+Parnall Law Fights After Big Truck Accidents in Albuquerque

 If you have ever come across a large-truck accident on Interstate 40 or I-25 or elsewhere in the Albuquerque area, you may have been shocked by the destruction.
 Now that you have been injured or a loved one has died in a truck accident, you understand the true extent of damage done in commercial truck accidents.

 Parnall Law’s truck accident lawyers have been working for residents of Albuquerque and other Central New Mexico communities who have been unjustly injured in trucks accidents since 2009.
 We have seen the serious pain, suffering and losses that occur in collisions with 18-wheelers, semis and other transfer trucks.
 We have also seen how trucking companies cover up and cover for negligent truck drivers after wrecks that have left innocent people maimed and killed.